Bettapro/Solar-Tracer-Blynk-V3/docs/Sw_getting_started.md

  - WIFI SSID: SolarTracerAP
  - WIFI PASSWORD: admin1234

-Connect to this Wifi network, then oper a browser and go to http://192.168.4.1 .
+Connect to this Wifi network, then open a web browser and go to http://192.168.4.1 .

  ![wifimanager_home](../images/wifi_manager_home.png)